 Find great deals on Italy vacations with AAA Travel.

-The Best Months to Visit Italy
+The Best Time to Visit Italy for the Weather

 There is a caveat, however.
 “If you are going to Southern Italy and Sicily, that climate is very different than if you’re doing the Dolomites on the border of Switzerland,” Della Pena added.
 The former is generally warmer than the latter.